tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 let geojson;
 ```

-### IV-B.
+### IV-B. Load the JSON file

-- Let's go ahead and load the JSON file and log it out to th console
+- Let's go ahead and load the JSON file and log it out to the console
 - Make `init()` in **main.js** look like the following

 <hr>